northword/zotero-format-metadata/docs/features.md

 ### Require Language (`require-language`)

-CSL styles rely on the language field for localization (e.g., mixing _et al._ with “等”).
+CSL styles rely on the language field for localization (e.g., mixing _et al._ with“等”).
 This rule infers language from the title and fills in the `language` field automatically.

 By default, only **Simplified Chinese** and **English** are detected.
 You can disable the restriction or add other [ISO 639-1 codes].